 Primer-based mutagenesis is a quick and easy way to mutate a gene of interest.
 Mutagenesis kits contain extensive information on how to design optimal primers for mutagenesis, which can vary significantly from cloning primers in length, composition, and melting temperature.
 Here are a few additional things to keep in mind:

-- Use the company’s Tm formula to calculate melting temperature.
+- Use the company’s Tm formula to calculate the melting temperature.
 The formula provided in the kit information will often yield a different melting temperature than that calculated by standard methods; be sure to use the formula suggested by the kit to get the right primer length and composition.

 - Try incorporating a restriction site.
 If you can introduce a novel restriction site through a silent mutation, you can screen the mutated plasmids by digest.
 This can save time and money while waiting for sequencing info on the putative mutated clones.